*This post contains affiliate links, if you click on a link I make a small commission with no charge to you

 Pantheon

-The Pantheon is just a quick stop on your Rome in a day trip.
-Get your Instagram worthy photo with the hole in the ceiling and then move on to the Colosseum.
+One of the iconic landmarks is the Pantheon.
+It is free entry and easy access and just a quick stop.
+Get your Instagram worthy photo with the hole in the top of the dome, wowing at the incredible feat of architecture and then move on to the Colosseum.

 By the time I reached the Colosseum, during my one day in Rome tour, I felt pretty savvy with the subway system.
 But when I walked out of the subway and saw the Colosseum I had the jaw dropping, heart stopping experience of seeing that incredible, history steeped piece of architecture in person and in that moment the number one spot on my bucket list had officially been checked off.